Tunisia

 Near the tourist resort of Midoun is located Parc Djerba Explore, a tourist complex dedicated to cultural heritage and Islamic art.
 What impressed us the most within this complex is the largest crocodile farm in the Mediterranean, which has about 400 specimens of large and small predators.

-Near the tourist resort of Midoun is located Park Djerba Explore, a tourist complex dedicated to cultural heritage and Islamic art.
-What impressed us the most within this complex is the largest crocodile farm in the Mediterranean, which has about 400 specimens of large and small predators.
 We visited them just in time for lunch, an impressive spectacle for all visitors.
-When you experience with the “naked” eyes this scene of the breaking of flesh and bones, under the sharp teeth in those enormous jaws, only then you understand the strenght of this powerful animal.
-Although the impressive scenes you don’t need to worry, they were not as bloody as the ones from the cult movie “Friday the 13th”, and not to forget to mention, all the visitors survived.
+When you experience with the “naked” eyes this scene of the breaking of flesh and bones under the sharp teeth in those enormous jaws, only then do you realize the strength of this powerful animal.
+Although the impressive scenes, you don’t need to worry.
+They were not as bloody as the ones from the cult movie “Friday the 13th”.
+Not to forget to mention, all the visitors survived.

-In search of amusing attractions, we arrive in the town of Guellala, the capital of pottery, where about 100 families practice this craft.
-We enter one of the “shops” where terracotta products also are made, and through a conversation with the owner, we learn that the techniques and methods of production are the same today as they used to be.
-Shops are full of various colorful items, from plates, jugs, bowls to amphorae.
+Shops are full of diverse, colorful items, from plates, jugs, and bowls to amphorae.
 But the product that is the most exported is the so-called gargoulette, actually an amphora for catching octopuses, which are as numerous in island waters as lobsters.
-Next to the store itself, there are storage rooms, recesses in the ground where terracotta is dried, and nearby there are ovens for baking products, which with their specific form, are reminiscent of modern abstract art.
+Next to the store are storage rooms, recesses in the ground where terracotta is dried, and nearby also are ovens for baking products, which, with their specific form, are reminiscent of modern abstract art.

 If you are a fan of the movie “Star Wars” then Tunisia as a destination is the right choice for you.
 Moon landscapes and attractive architectures have created an ideal location for filming numerous scenes of the film.
 Some of these locations can still be seen today…

-In everyday life, when buying meat, we often ask ourselves how fresh the meat is and whether it was stored well enough.
-In Tunisia, any doubt falls away in the blink of an eye.
-If you come across a butcher shop, a small “two-by-two” concrete object, the first thing you’ll notice is a few sheep tied to a rope trying to eat up those few blades of dry grass growing nearby.
 If you look around, you also will notice, at the entrance of the building, hung animal skins drying, and in an instant, everything becomes clear.
 Meat is very fresh, in fact, still warm and alive.
-You only need to have the courage to point the finger at the little creature, and the next moment, it goes into treatment.
+You only need the courage to point the finger at the little creature, and the next moment, it goes into treatment.
 Of course, for “some” reason, we were not ready to taste the offer.
 Furthermore, we didn’t care about the meat at all.

 Our next destination is Ksar Ghilane, an oasis that houses about 60 spacious and air-conditioned tents equipped with a bathroom.
 There is also a restaurant, bar, swimming pool, all comforts except television and telephone.